Biggest Steelers Hall of Fame Snubs

 5. Greg Lloyd

-Lloyd is one of the greatest Pittsburgh players of the 1990s and among the best linebackers in Steelers' history.
+Lloyd is one of the greatest Steelers players of the 1990s and among the best linebackers in Steelers' history.
 He was a ferocious pass rusher who racked up 53.5 sacks during his career.
 Like Jack Lambert before him, Lloyd was an intimidator who led the Steelers’ defense by example.

-He was part of the Blitzburgh defense in the mid-1990s and lined up opposite fellow outside linebacker and Hall-of-Famer Kevin Greene.
+He was part of the Blitzburgh defense in the mid-1990s and lined up opposite fellow outside linebacker and Hall of Famer Kevin Greene.
 For three seasons, the duo abused and tormented every quarterback they faced.
 They led the team to the Super Bowl in 1995, where they lost to the Dallas Cowboys.

 Jersey Number: 95